-- Conduct a study whose goal would be the production of producing a "Town of Lysander Agriculture and Farmland Protection Plan."- Goals within the scope of the Plan could be: - Identify policies for the conservation and protection of current productive farmland and its support acreage. - Determine criteria and prioritize the agricultural land within the Town which should be preserved. - Strengthen the reputation of Lysander's agricultural reputation and work for the support of the non-farm residents of the Town by increasing the awareness of the significance of local agriculture in daily life. - Encourage the Town and its residents to support future economic development, which could be the result of result from increased agricultural production, value-value-added production agritourism, etc. - Ensure local regulations are supportive and protective of agricultural activities. - Significant acreage on both sides of Route 370 west of the Village of Baldwinsville and the Cold Springs Peninsula need not depend on the results of such study since they have, for many years, proven to be very productive and are perhaps the most visible farm land in the entire community, even to the point of demonstrating the benefits of agribusiness including agritourism attracting visitors to the orchards, vegetable and berry fields.
-In keeping with the community's strong desire to retain such farm-land, it is recommended that major significant portions of these farm-lands immediately adjacent to 370 be preserved through the application of Conservation Easements, the continuation of the NYS Agricultural District, which already exists to the Northeast of 370 and the enrollment of a new NYS Agricultural District to the Southwest of 370.
+- Conduct a study whose goal would be producing a "Town of Lysander Agriculture and Farmland Protection Plan."
+Goals within the scope of the Plan could be: - Identify policies for the conservation and protection of current productive farmland and its support acreage. - Determine criteria and prioritize the agricultural land within the Town which should be preserved. - Strengthen Lysander's agricultural reputation and work for the support of the non-farm residents of the Town by increasing the awareness of the significance of local agriculture in daily life. - Encourage the Town and its residents to support future economic development, which could result from increased agricultural production, value-added production agritourism, etc. - Ensure local regulations are supportive and protective of agricultural activities. - Significant acreage on both sides of Route 370 west of the Village of Baldwinsville and the Cold Springs Peninsula need not depend on the results of such study since they have, for many years, proven to be very productive and are perhaps the most visible farm land in the entire community, even to the point of demonstrating the benefits of agribusiness including agritourism attracting visitors to the orchards, vegetable and berry fields.
+In keeping with the community's strong desire to retain such farmland, it is recommended that significant portions of these farmlands immediately adjacent to 370 be preserved through the application of Conservation Easements, the continuation of the NYS Agricultural District, which already exists to the Northeast of 370 and the enrollment of a new NYS Agricultural District to the Southwest of 370.

-- Residential development to the Northeast and Southwest of these lands shall be allowed at an increased density through the application of the incentive zoning process, which would exchange increased density allowance for the developer's agreement to provide sewer extensions and appropriate Buffers between the farm-land and the residences. - Current Lysander Zoning provides limited protection of Agricultural lands west of 690.
+- Residential development to the Northeast and Southwest of these lands shall be allowed at an increased density through the application of the incentive zoning process, which would exchange increased density allowance for the developer's agreement to provide sewer extensions and appropriate Buffers between the farmland and the residences. - Current Lysander Zoning provides limited protection of Agricultural lands west of 690.
 Additional Conservation Easements on productive agricultural land west of 699 should be considered.